boggsboggs/codepath-assignment2/README.md

    - [x] The filters table should be organized into sections as in the mock.
    - [x] You can use the default UISwitch for on/off states.
 Optional: implement a custom switch
    - [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
-   - [ ] Display some of the available Yelp categories (choose any 3-4 that you want).  (assignment wasn't clear about what to do with categories; it would be the same setup as the other sections.
+   - [ ] Display some of the available Yelp categories (choose any 3-4 that you want).
+(Assignment wasn't clear about what was required with categories.
+Choosing 3-4 would be the same setup as the other sections.
 I thought I'd learn more from doing infinite scroll and the map view)

 #### Optional